CosmWasm/optimizer/README.md

 ## Notice

 This has been tested on Linux (Ubuntu / Debian).
 There are currently versions of both optimizers for two processor
-architectures: Intel 64-bits, and Arm 64-bits (these images run natively on Mac M1 machines).
+architectures: Intel / Amd 64-bits, and Arm 64-bits (these run natively on Mac M1 machines).

 **However**, the native Arm version produces different wasm artifacts than the Intel version.
 Given that that impacts reproducibility, non-Intel built artifact names contain a suffix (the machine's hardware name), to differentiate and